sangeethakotha194-afk/USER-CONFIGURABLE-MEDICINE-REMINDER-SYSTEM/README.md

 # 🕒RTC Time Configuration

 The RTC configuration feature allows the user to modify the current system date and time.
-Compare RTC time with all stored reminder timings.

 <p align="center">